typedb/typedb-docs/00-general/03-introduction.md

 The backbone any TypeDB database is the representation of your domain: the schema - a set of types and rules you define via TypeQL.

-Each of your types must be a subtype of `entity`, `relation`, or `attribute`.
+The types in your schema are further structured: there are some objects, these objects have some connections between them, and they may have some properties.
+We refer to these as _entities_ (objects), _relations_ (connections), and _attributes_ (properties).
+[1]

-These three basic, inherent types correspond to the components of an Entity-Relation-Attribute model, an extension of the well-known [ER model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model), with attributes also treated as first-class citizens.
+In practice, each of your user-defined schema types must be a direct or indirect subtype of the built-in types `entity`, `relation`, or `attribute`.
+Role types, part of your specification of relations, enable even finer control over exactly how schema types may be related to one another.
+Using these simple constructs, you can build a schema filled with domain-specific terminology and knowledge, in a way that is also understood by TypeDB.

-Models built with subtypes of Entities, Relations, and Attributes makes the closest approximation of real world domains.
+Structuring domain models this way relieves you of the need to think in terms of columns, tables, documents, or vertices/edges, and allows you to think at a higher level of abstraction, in a language familiar to you.
-You will no longer find yourself thinking in terms of columns, tables, documents, or vertices/edges, but in a language familiar to you and your domain.
 This is fundamentally what TypeQL and TypeDB offer.

 ## Building with Entity-Relation-Attribute types